 I’m putting together a series of articles, each with a different focus, to discuss tradeoffs when making technology and design choices.
 This will span a few months of posts, so I’m open to suggestions on any specific topics you want covered.

-Pass Rates during Test Execution
+Pass Rates and Test Execution

 As I’ve bounced around many organizations in my career, some in completely different technology fields, this theme seems to keep popping up.
 There’s always an “official” goal written down, and referenced by management, that says our testing is complete once we reach a 90%+ pass rate.
 Having spent much time in some form of a test organization, I’ve never quite understood where this number comes from.